Armidale Regional Council

 Local workers - Qualifications - All industries

-In the Armidale Regional Council, the workforce has a lower proportion with tertiary qualifications compared to New South Wales.
+In Armidale Regional Council, the workforce has a similar proportion with University qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including: